guertinlab/Nascent_RNA_Methods/README.md

 ```

 ## Genome alignment
 The last processing step for individual libraries is to align to the genome.
 Note that we reverse complemented both reads, so the `--rf` flag indicates that the reads are oriented opposite to typical RNA-seq data.
-The `samtools` commands convert the file to a compressed binary BAM format and sort the reads.
+The `samtools` commands convert the file to a compressed binary BAM format and sorts the reads.

 ```
 bowtie2 -p $cores --maxins 1000 -x hg38 --rf -1 ${name}_PE1.rDNA.fastq.paired.fq -2 ${name}_PE2_processed.fastq.paired.fq 2>${name}_bowtie2_hg38.log | samtools view -b - | samtools sort - -o ${name}.bam